 Basic Principles

 In recent years, changes in the natural environment such as climate change and global warming have precipitated natural disasters that cannot be responded to with existing practices.
-At Shimizu, we have done many things to counteract disasters in the past, have formulated a business continuity plan (BCP) to prepare for the occurrence of disasters of a level which we are unable to respond with the existing network of countermeasures.
+We have implemented many measures to counteract various disasters in the past, and have formulated a business continuity plan (BCP) to prepare for the occurrence of critical events of a level which we are unable to respond to with the existing outlines of countermeasures.
 The plan is revised as needed.

-In cases of natural disasters, our mission is to secure the safety of citizens residing in areas affected by disaster and to preserve the foundation for living and the foundation of society.
-In our BCP, we focus on promptly preserving our workplace and facilities, supporting the recovery and restoration of the affected areas and supporting our customers to restart their businesses as quickly as possible.
+In cases of natural disasters, our mission is to secure the safety of citizens residing in areas affected by the disaster and to preserve the foundation for living and the foundation of society.
+In our BCP, we focus on promptly preserving our workplace and facilities, supporting the recovery and restoration of the affected areas, and supporting our clients to restart their businesses as quickly as possible.

 In order to act promptly under such circumstances, our individual employees must understand their roles and act independently and responsibly.
-Additionally, we must prepare to be able adapt to new situations and quickly reform our corporate structure.
-In accordance to the points above, our BCP policy is established as below:
+Additionally, we must have a corporate structure which is able to quickly adapt to new situations.
+In accordance with the points above, our BCP policy is established as below:

 BCP Basic Policy